Bgeninatti/cardenal/docs/index.rst

 Here we have an example of how to send messages using the client `cardenal-python-client`_::

-    >> from CardenalClient.client import CardenalCliet
+    >> from CardenalClient.client import CardenalClient
     >> cli = CardenalClient('localhost')  # This is because we are running the server localy
     >> user_id = 12345  # My telegram ID.
 Cardenal send you this when you log to the server (go to step 3)
     >> username = 'myUsername'  # Telegram Username